Quanell X: Career

-The People's New Black Panther Party in Houston has since split from local community activist Quanell X amid ongoing allegations that he has not delivered services to families he was paid to represent.
+The People's New Black Panther Party in Houston has since split from Quanell X amid ongoing allegations that he has not delivered services to families he was paid to represent.

 Community activist

-In 1999, at the trial of John William King for the 1998 slaying of James Byrd, Jr., Quanell X spoke truth to power to the dismay of the judicial system and the proceedings were paused briefly.
+In 1999, Quanell X attended the trial of John William King for the 1998 dragging murder of James Byrd, Jr. He challenged Judge Joe Bob Golden's order barring demonstrations.